The Very Best Grilled Lobster Tail Recipe

-So, there you have it….the BEST summer recipe and I bet Dad would love this one for Father’s Day!
+So, there you have it….the BEST summer recipe and I bet everyone would love this for the 4th of July!
 Best thing is….lobster tails are much less spendy in the summertime so everyone wins when you make these easy Grilled Lobster Tails to celebrate.

 - 2 tbsp olive oil